-° CP PP_PSSS_LCM.pcfg - Project Configuration \odot \odot \times
+° CP P_PSSS_LCM.pcfg - Project Configuration $\odot$ $\otimes$ $\otimes$

-File Run Help ~ \mathbf{a}
+File Run Help ←  🏠

-Project Configuration E Builder
+Project Configuration B uilder

+2

 Gold Standard Libraries

-General GSL Directory: /home/cts/workspace/conformancetestsuite2/sample/projects/
+General CSI Directory //hows/she/uselsesses/sefermersetests.its2/severls/se in stat

-Data Model GSE Directory. [/home/cts/workspace/conformancetestsuite2/sample/projects/]
+Data Model GSL Directory: /home/cts/workspace/conformancetestsuite2/sample/pro ojects/

 Gold Standard Libraries

 Objects/Libraries

 Notes

 Project Info

-Click the report icon to the right for detailed results
+Click the report icon to the right for detailed results e

-- 9. Select the Objects/Libraries tab to display the platform components options shown below.
+- 9. Select the Objects/Libraries tab to display the portable components options shown below.
+If a UoC requires one or more of its client connections to be tested using the TS Type-Extended TypedTS interface, check "Uses" the TypedTS Extended.
+When "Uses" is enabled, each connection checked will generate a TS Type-Extended TypedTS interface in the Gold Standard Library.
+Otherwise, a separate TypedTS interface will be generated for the given types for each client connection. - 10.
 For C/C++ projects, use the list boxes to add the include files and include paths (if applicable) for the concrete interface implementations provided by the UoC.
 All 'include files' must exist in one of the 'include paths'.
 Any files included by the concrete implementation of Factory Functions must exist in one of the Include Paths specified.
 More details about Factory Functions are found in Section 7.3.2.3.
 More information about all options in the Object/Libraries tab are detailed in Project Configuration Obj/Lib tab. - a.
 If the user is providing object files for their UoC, before providing the user's object or library files, they must build them against the Gold Standard Library headers.
 The CTS will generate the FACE headers for any interface the UoC uses so that the user can build their source code against those.
 Skip selecting the UoC's object files until the user has generated the GSLs and FACE headers and has built their UoC code against these headers.
 Therefore, skip the section on selecting object files for now.

-• CPP_PSSS_General_LCM.pcfg - Project Configuration
+CPP_PCS_General_L CM.pcfg - Project Configuration - ×

-File Run Help ← 🏠
+File Run Help ~ t

-Project Configuration E Builder
+Project Configuration B uilder

-PSS
+2 🗟 🔏 💾 \$

+PCS

-General +
+General

+TypedTS Extended: ✓ Uses

-Data Model Include Paths:
+Data Model ✓ UoP1CS1

-Gold Standard Libraries ×
+Gold Standard Libraries +

+×

-Objects/Libraries Include Files:
+Objects/Libraries Include Paths: 2

-Notes
+Notes +

-Project Info
+Project Info ×

-Provide Segment Objects/Libraries

-Objs/Libs: G build/Stateful_FACE_LCM_UoPModelName_T2_PV1_Statef

-build/Initializable_FACE_LCM_Initializable_InitializableInst

-build/Configurable_FACE_LCM_Configurable_ConfigurableI

-build/Connectable_FACE_LCM_Connectable_ConnectableI build/CSP_Injectable_FACE_TSS_CSP_CSP_Injectable_Injec
+Floject Into Include Files: ^

 Click the report icon to the right for detailed results

-10. Scroll down and select any of the FACE Interfaces the UoC implements.
+11. Scroll down and select any of the FACE Interfaces the UoC implements.
 If the Life Cycle Management (LCM) Stateful interface is implemented, the datatypes are defined by the architecture model selected.

-CPP_PSSS_General_LCM.pcfg - Project Configuration \odot \otimes \times
+• CPP_PSSS_General_LCM.pcfg - Project Configuration $\odot$ $\otimes$ $\otimes$

 File Run Help ~

 Project Configuration E Builder

+۲

-General PSS
+General PSS Life Cycle Management Interfaces Implemented:

 Data Model LCM Initializable LCM Configurable LCM Connectable

-Gold Standard Libraries ✓ LCM Stateful Specify LCM Stateful Interface Provided by UoC (only for IOS/TSS)
+Gold Standard Libraries LCM Stateful Specify LCM Stateful Interface Provided by UoC (only for IOS/TSS)

-Objects/Libraries Reported Type Name: Reported Type UoP Model Name:
+Objects/Libraries Reported Type UoP Model Name:

 Notes Request Type Name:

 Project Info Request Type UoP Model Name: FACE Interfaces Used:

 LCM Initializable

 LCM Configurable

 LCM Connectable

 Configuration Services

 ✓ TSS Component State Persistance

 Analog I/O Interface

 ARINC429 I/O Interface

-Click the report icon to the right t for detailed results
+Click the report icon to the right for detailed results

-11. Scroll down and select the FACE Interfaces that are used by the UoC.
+12. Scroll down and select the FACE Interfaces that are used by the UoC.
 The UoC must provide an Injectable interface for each FACE Interface it uses.
 By specifying the candidate UoC "uses" a given interface, it indicates that it implements an Injectable Interface for that interface, and this will be tested by the CTS.

-CPP_PSSS_General_LCM.pcfg - Project Configuration \odot \times
+• • CPP_PSSS_General_LCM.pcfg - Project Configuration $\odot$ $\otimes$ $\times$

 File Run Help ~

-Project Configuration Builder
+Project Configuration B Builder